Yibna: British Mandate

+Aerial photographs from 1917–1918 show that Yibna had already expanded westward toward the principal road.
+By 1929, its built-up area had reached westward to the main road and north and east toward the Qantara–Lydda railway.

 In 1921, an elementary school for boys was founded in Yibna.
 By 1941-42 it had 445 students.
 A school for girls was founded in 1943, and by 1948 it had 44 students.

 In the 1922 census of Palestine conducted by the British Mandate authorities, Yibna had a population of 1,791; all Muslims, increasing in the 1931 census to 3,600, of whom all were Muslims except for seven Christians, two Jews and one Baháʼí, living in a total of 794 houses.

 The inhabitants of Yibna cultivated not only the fertile alluvial plains but also the sandy hinterland known as Rimāl Yibnā.
 Despite being classified as uncultivable under Ottoman land law, villagers, in cooperation with nomadic groups, developed fig orchards, vineyards, and seasonal fields among the dunes.
 British cadastral and tax reforms in the 1920s and 1930s accelerated these efforts, and by the 1940s local farmers had managed to cultivate up to 10 percent of the dunefield, transforming marginal lands into productive plots.

 In 1941, Kibbutz Yavne was established nearby by refugees from Germany, followed by a Youth Aliyah village, Givat Washington, in 1946.

 In 1944-45, Yibna had a population of 5,400 Muslims and 20 Christians, while the total land area was 59,554 dunams, according to an official land and population survey.

 In addition there were 1,500 nomads living around the village.
 A total of 6,468 dunams of village land was used for citrus and bananas, 15,124 were used for cereals, 11,091 were irrigated or used for orchards, of which 25 were planted with olive trees, while 127 dunams were classified as built-up areas.

+A 1946 village map depicts Yibna as divided into neighborhoods identified either with clans, such as al-Rantīsī, or geographically, including al-Gharbiyya and al-Sharqiyya.
+Each neighborhood consisted of residential courtyards (ḥawsh, plural: aḥwāsh) organized according to kinship groups (hamail).
+Outside the village center, threshing floors, shrines and cemeteries lay among a belt of plantations and gardens.
+Moreover, shops and coffeehouses developed along the old Cairo–Damascus road to the west, and Yibnā's Tuesday market was held near the shrine of Abū Hurayra.
+Most houses in Yibnā remained built of sun-dried mudbrick into the 1940s, sometimes combined with fieldstones or reused ancient masonry.
+During the British Mandate, cement-block and reinforced-concrete buildings started to become more common, including used in several two- and three-story houses with balconies or porticoes.